ethereum/eth-wiki/white-paper.md

 The code can also access the value, sender and data of the incoming message, as well as block header data, and the code can also return a byte array of data as an output.

 The formal execution model of EVM code is surprisingly simple.
 While the Ethereum virtual machine is running, its full computational state can be defined by the tuple `(block_state, transaction, message, code, memory, stack, pc, gas)`, where `block_state` is the global state containing all accounts and includes balances and storage.
-At the start of every round of execution, the current instruction is found by taking the `pc`the byte of `code` (or 0 if `pc >= len(code)`), and each instruction has its own definition in terms of how it affects the tuple.
+At the start of every round of execution, the current instruction is found by taking the `pc`-th byte of `code` (or 0 if `pc >= len(code)`), and each instruction has its own definition in terms of how it affects the tuple.
 For example, `ADD` pops two items off the stack and pushes their sum, reduces `gas` by 1 and increments `pc` by 1, and `SSTORE` pops the top two items off the stack and inserts the second item into the contract's storage at the index specified by the first item.
 Although there are many ways to optimize Ethereum virtual machine execution via just-in-time compilation, a basic implementation of Ethereum can be done in a few hundred lines of code.

 ## Blockchain and Mining